affiliateweapons/dotfiles/README.md

-My Dotfiles for local pc and remote servers
+My Dotfiles for local pc and remote servers with a focus on security and hardening.